JeroenDeDauw/AskJS/README.md

 ## Building the project

-Assumes presence of Node.js
+Assumes presence of Node.js and npm.

-Run ./jake to build
+When not already done so, install the dependencies with: npm install

+To run the build, execute: ./jake